patriciatran/recipes/software/R/renv/README.md

 5. Copy necessary files

+   You local R project now have 3 files that need to be transferred to CHTC's access point.

    The command from the previous step updated several files.
    These files are required to replicate your environment: